Loop diuretics are mainly used in the treatment of heart failure.

 What are loop diuretics and what are they used for?

-A diuretic is a drug which increases the amount of water that you pass out from your kidneys.
-(A diuretic causes a diuresis - an increase in urine.)
+A diuretic is a medicine which increases the amount of water that you pass out from your kidneys.
+(A diuretic causes an increase in urine (a diuresis.)
 So, they are sometimes called water tablets.
 There are different types of diuretics.
 Loop diuretics are one type.
 They include furosemide, bumetanide and torasemide.
 Each comes in different brand names.

 How do loop diuretics work?